Active Providers: log in to your account to access additional content.

 A: We do not recommend sending samples through regular mail since it is not a guaranteed delivery service and can take longer than 2-3 days.

-For return shipping within the US, please use the prepaid UPS return shipping box and label.
+For return shipping within the US, please use the prepaid return shipping label enclosed in the kit box.

 For international shipping, please use a guaranteed two to three day shipping method.